Original Date: February 18, 2014

 Update (November 2015):

-When uploading this post to the blog, I wanted to also upload the program so people could try it out.
+1 When uploading this post to the blog, I also wanted to upload the program so people could try it out.
 I suspected that if I had that much trouble getting the CGI file to work locally, getting it to work on another server would be a challenge.
 Haha.
 Little did I know just how deep the rabbit hole would be.
 Here’s a link to a post where I emerge out of the rabbit hole (warning - time travel).